jeezzemax/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### stack `java.lang.Object`

-A value indicating if the series should be stacked.
-String value indicates that the series should be stacked in a group with the specified name.
+A value indicating if the series should be stacked.String value indicates that the series should be stacked in a group with the specified name.

 #### Example
     <kendo:chart-seriesItem stack="stack">